Scar Treatment, Nashville

 When surface texture changes are the primary concern (as can be the case following some burn scars for example), treatment with non-ablative resurfacing lasers either alone or in combination with superficial ablative fractional resurfacing can produce dramatic improvement in both skin texture and feel.

-Treatment of scarring often requires multiple treatment sessions in order to achieve the best outcome.
+Treatment of scarring often requires multiple treatment sessions in order to achieve the best outcomes.
 However, we are pleased to be able to offer hope for patients who have been previously told that they have no good options to improve the appearance of their scars.
 If you have a scar which is of concern due to its appearance, symptoms such as pain or itching, or because it limits your ability to function, please let our staff know.

 Contact Us